simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

    Will use last known configuration: GRID_ONE=..., GRID_TWO=...
    Missing: GRID_TWO (...)
    📝 Sequencer will run with partial grid control
-   🔌 Plug in second grid and send MIDI STOP to detect it 🎛️  GRID ASSIGNMENT: Only 1 grid connected (expected 2)
+   🔌 Plug in second grid - it will be detected automatically 🎛️  GRID ASSIGNMENT: Only 1 grid connected (expected 2)
    Connected: ...
    Using last known configuration: